prajjawal05/prajjawal05/README.md

 <h3> 💼 Things that I'm currently working on: </h3>

-- 🔭 &nbsp; Building a personal website.
+- 🔭 &nbsp; Gain some certifications
 - ✍️ &nbsp; Contribute to open source.

 <h3> 🌱 Habits that I’m trying to develop: </h3>